tfiers/phd/ReadMe.md

 - [`pkg/`](pkg) contains Julia packages, which define functions and data types that are reused in multiple notebooks.
 - [`web/`](web) contains config and code to build the [website](https://tfiers.github.io/phd) where the notebooks are hosted (using [JupyterBook](https://jupyterbook.org/)).
+- [`scripts/`](scripts) contains scripts for updating dependencies and speeding up their imports.

 Files:
 - [`Project.toml`](Project.toml) lists the identifiers of the Julia packages our code directly depends on.
 - `Manifest.toml` records the exact versions of all packages used to generate the results (i.e. the notebook outputs).
-- `setup.jl` is used to generate a new `Manifest.toml`, both for the main project and for the packages in `pkg/`.
+- `update.jl` is used to generate a new `Manifest.toml`, both for the main project and for the packages in `pkg/`.
   It is only to be used when working on this codebase; not when you want to reproduce the results.